Prescott Vet Center

 If you don’t have these documents on-hand, come in and we can work with you to establish your eligibility and also answer any questions you might have.

-We understand that you may not know what to expect for your first counseling appointment with the Vet Center.
+We understand you may not know what to expect during your first counseling appointment with the Vet Center.
 On your first visit you can expect:

-• We will assist you with completing an intake package which includes Vet Center Confidentiality, demographic information, release of information (optional), and assessments as appropriate.
+- We will assist you with completing an Intake package which includes demographic information, review of Vet Center eligibility and limits of confidentiality, release of information (optional), and assessments and screening, as appropriate.

-• You and your counselor will begin to establish and develop a readjustment service plan that is appropriate to your needs.
+- You and a Readjustment Counselor will begin to develop a readjustment counseling service plan that is relevant to your needs.

 Counseling services